jpsfitz/nanooptics/README.md

 # Getting jupyter up and running on Ubuntu
 ## A. Download and install anaconda.
 Do not give root priveleges.
 https://www.continuum.io/downloads
-* If you have python and jupyter installed through Ubuntu, there will be problems.
+* If you have ipython and jupyter installed through Ubuntu, there will be problems.
 Uninstall it first.
+* Afterwards, try not to install packages with 'pip' but instead with 'conda'.

 ## B. Parallel computing support
 https://github.com/ipython/ipyparallel
+conda install -c anaconda ipyparallel=5.2.0